 TRIBUGÁ

-A 30-minute boat ride will take us to Cabo Corrientes with some of the Guardiens, where we will have the chance to snorkel or dive and if we are lucky, we might get to see some interesting wildlife.
+A 30-minute boat ride will take us to Cabo Corrientes with some of the Guardianes, where we will have the chance to snorkel or dive and if we are lucky, we might get to see some interesting wildlife.
 We will get a chance to learn from the communities how community-based projects have been a sustainable alternative to halt major industrial projects imposed by the governments and private entities.

 We will head back to the hotel for lunch and afterwards, participants will have the opportunity for some free time to work on assignments or take part in other activities.